Sir-Mudkip/kali/README.md

 ### Credit:

 I did not build the structure to this container file.
-Most of the credit must go to my colleuge and cloud hacking guru @Shaunography, creator of Snotra, please find the links below:
+The credit must go to my colleuge and cloud hacking guru ["Shaunography"](https://gitlab.com/shaunography), creator of Snotra, please find the links below:

 - https://snotra.uk/
 - https://gitlab.com/snotra.uk